waghanza/cyclone/README.rst

 - What HTTP methods are supported in RequestHandler?

     Well, almost all of them.
-HEAD, GET, POST, DELETE and PUT are supported.
+HEAD, GET, POST, DELETE, PUT and OPTIONS are supported.
     TRACE is disabled by default, because it may get you in trouble.
 CONNECT has nothing to do with web servers, it's for proxies.

     For more information on HTTP 1.1 methods, please refer to the `RFC 2612 Fielding, et al. <http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html>`_.
     For information regarding TRACE vulnerabilities, please check the following links:
     `What is HTTP TRACE? <http://www.cgisecurity.com/questions/httptrace.shtml>`_ and
     `Apache Week, security issues <http://www.apacheweek.com/issues/03-01-24#news>`_.

     Supporting different HTTP methods in the same RequestHandler is easy::